eclipse-jkube/jkube-images/README.md

 This repository contains some of the container images used by [Eclipse JKube](https://github.com/eclipse/jkube).

-These images are avaialble on [Quay.io](https://quay.io/organization/jkube)
+These images are available on [Quay.io](https://quay.io/organization/jkube)

 ## Available images